-The ESOL program teaches oral English, reading, and writing to adults who have immigrated to the U.S. from around the world.
-With 250-300 adult students enrolled each year, the ESOL program serves approximately 80% of all Literacy Council students.
-Our students’ most commonly stated goals in learning English are to improve their employment prospects, to get help studying for their U.S. Naturalization exam, and to help their children in school.
+The English for Speakers of Other Langauges (ESOL) program teaches oral English, reading, and writing to adults who have immigrated to the U.S. from around the world.
+ESOL is the largest program at the Literacy Council, serving approximately 250 students annually.
+Our students’ most common goals in learning English are to improve their employment prospects, help their children in school, and pass the U.S. Naturalization exam.

-We find that many ESOL students are very proud of their adopted country and delight in every language achievement that takes them one step closer to fully participating in civic, religious, educational, and neighborhood programs.
+Many ESOL students are proud of their adopted country.
+They delight in every language achievement that takes them closer to fully participating in civic, religious, educational, and neighborhood programs.
 In the words of a couple who immigrated to Asheville from China:

 “Ever since we came to Asheville, we fell in love with this place.
 The people are so enthusiastic, friendly, and sincere.
 They love the motherland and everyone is working hard.
 Thanks to the Literacy Council for our teacher, Nancy.
 She taught very seriously and patiently.
 Because of the teacher’s help, we can understand some normal English now, can speak simple dialogue, and learned more about the history of the United States.
 We wish to achieve the desire [to become citizens of the United States] and vote in the next elections!”